conveyal/JavaStyle/README.md

 The CI system will see the pushed commits, build them, and take appropriate steps to deploy the resulting artifacts to the staging repository.
 If the version number in the POM indicated that the commit is a release, the artifacts should be synced to Maven Central automatically.

 Note that the release must be tagged on the master branch, not a maintenance or feature branch.
 The maintenance branch for a particular release should be created *after* that release is tagged.
 This is because git-describe determines the version by tracing back through the history to the most recent tag.
 A tag on a non-master branch will never be seen.

+## Comments

+### Javadoc Comments

+Every public method and public field should have a Javadoc comment.
+Comments should not be trivial, i.e. should not repeat information visible in the method name and parameter names and types.

+### In-line comments

+Always imagine yourself reading a comment a year in the future when you've forgotten this module exists, or think about what it's like reading someone else's code when you have no understanding of that person's thought process.
+Over the long term, the vast majority of time spent on software is maintenance and operations.
+Someone will eventually need to reverse-engineer what you've written, and that someone may well be your future self who's completely forgotten this code.
+If you write the comments as you create the code, it also helps double-check your thinking to have "redundant" versions of the same logic side by side in prose and symbolic form.

+So it's completely normal and even desirable to write code that's 50% comments!

+Currently for in-line comments we use a mix of end-of-line comments beginning with a double-slash (`//`) and bracketed comments (`/* comment */`).
+We should settle on some standard for this.